Erik Olssen: Honours and awards

-In the 2002 Queen's Birthday and Golden Jubilee Honours List, Olssen was awarded The Officer of the New Zealand Order of Merit (O.N.Z.M.) for services to historical research.
+In the 2002 Queen's Birthday and Golden Jubilee Honours, Olssen was appointed an Officer of the New Zealand Order of Merit, for services to historical research.

 Olssen received the Te Rangi Hiroa Medal in 2001.

 Olssen's publication Building the New World: work, politics and society in Caversham, 1880s–1920s, won the J.E.
 Sherrard Prize, 1996.

-In 1978 Olssen's book John A. Lee was placed 2nd in the Goodman Fielder Wattie Book Awards.
+In 1978 Olssen's book John A. Lee was runner-up in the Goodman Fielder Wattie Book Awards.

-The Erik Olssen Prize named in recognition of Olssen's work as a historian, is awarded biennially by The New Zealand Historical Association for the best first book by an author on any aspect of New Zealand History.
+The Erik Olssen Prize, named in recognition of Olssen's work as a historian, is awarded biennially by the New Zealand Historical Association, for the best first book by an author on any aspect of New Zealand history.